 A Church News editorial dated January l, 1994, made the bold pronouncement that “the Old Testament has probably influenced the world of Judeo-Christian history and literature more than any other book ever written.”
 The editorial went on to say that the basis of this claim was the fact that this great book of ancient scripture “contains the stories and traditions and truths that generations of parents have handed down to their children and which pastors from innumerable pulpits have told with power and persuasion” (“A Most Powerful Witness,” LDS Church News, 1994, 01/01/94).

 If one needs an excuse not to read the Old Testament, many are available.
 For one thing, it is very long—nearly four times as long as the New Testament—and in some places it is tedious and uninspiring.
 Many parts of the Old Testament are repetitive, and the tiresome details of ancient rituals are less than moving.
-And did I mention that there is also a lot of blood?
+And there is also a lot of blood.

-As your mentor on the Old Testament (I really like the title “Old Testamentor”), I have prepared this website and the book to which it relates, How Often Would I Have Gathered You: Stories from the Old Testament and Related Sources for Latter-day Saints, to help adults and young adults better understand the Old Testament and gain a greater appreciation—and, hopefully, a greater love—for these scriptures and their marvelous messages.
-In the right margin, at the top of this page, a number of articles/essays are listed; most of these relate to the Old Testament.
+As your mentor on the Old Testament (I really like the title “Old Testamentor”), I have prepared this website and the book to which it relates—the enhanced 2nd edition of How Often Would I Have Gathered You: Stories from the Old Testament and Related Sources for Latter-day Saints—to help adults and young adults better understand the Old Testament and gain a greater appreciation—and, hopefully, a greater love—for these scriptures and their marvelous messages.
+In the right margin, at the top of this page, you will find listed a number of articles/essays, most of which relate to the Old Testament.
 In these, you will also find important background information to help you better understand, appreciate, and relate to some of the greatest Old Testament messages.
 Just click on the article(s) you would like to read.